razonyang/hugo-theme-bootstrap/exampleSite/content/docs/deployment/docker/index.md

 images = []
 +++

-This article will detail how to build a Docker images.
+This article will detail how to build a Docker image.

 <!--more-->